About cnquery Providers

 cnquery can query and inventory dozens of different platforms, from AWS accounts to Windows hosts.
 Providers are the components of cnquery that allow it to query specific platforms.

-When you download and install cnquery, you don't download or install any providers.
-Instead, when you run a cnquery command, cnquery automatically downloads and installs the provider(s) you need.
-This approach saves you download time, memory, and disk space.
-Each time you use cnquery, it ensures that you have the latest version of the necessary provider(s).
+When you run a cnquery command, cnquery automatically downloads and installs the provider(s) you need.
+This saves download time, memory, and disk space, and ensures you always have the latest version.

 To learn what providers are available and the resources each one exposes, read Manage cnquery Providers.

 For example, suppose you download cnquery and install it on a Linux workstation.
-There are no providers installed on the workstation.
-When you run a local query, cnquery checks and finds that the provider it needs, the operating systems (os) provider isn't present. cnquery automatically downloads and installs the os provider and then runs the scan.
-The os provider remains on your workstation for the next time you use cnquery for your operating system.
+When you run a local query, cnquery automatically downloads the operating systems (os) provider and runs the query.
+The os provider remains on your workstation for next time.

-Continuing the example, suppose you then run cnquery shell aws to run some queries against your AWS account settings. cnquery downloads and installs the aws provider and opens the shell.
-The aws provider remains on your workstation for the next time you use cnquery for AWS.
+If you then run cnquery shell aws, cnquery downloads the aws provider and opens the shell.
+The aws provider also remains on your workstation for future use.

 Most users don't need to think about providers. cnquery manages them for you.
 However, there are some situations where you might want to manage providers yourself: